ucb-bar/fpga-zynq/README.md

 ### 5) <a name="boot.bin"></a> Creating `boot.bin`

 At this point, we have built up all of the necessary components to create our `boot.bin` file.
-Returning to the Xilinx SDK, select Xilinx Tools -> "Create Zynq Boot Image".
+Returning to the Xilinx SDK, select _Xilinx Tools -> Create Zynq Boot Image_.

-First, you should fill in the "Output BIF file path" with `$REPO/zybo/deliver_output`.
+First, you should fill in the _Output BIF file path_ with `$REPO/zybo/deliver_output`.
 If this directory has not already been created, you may go ahead and create it (this is where we will place all of the items that we will ultimately transfer to the SD card).
 See the below for a sample path.
-Performing this step will also fill in the "Output path" field, which specifies the location of the `BOOT.bin` file that we desire.
+Performing this step will also fill in the _Output path_ field, which specifies the location of the `BOOT.bin` file that we desire.

 Next, we will add the individual files that make up `BOOT.bin`.
 Order is important, so follow these steps exactly:

-1) Select "Add" and in the window that opens, click "Browse" and specify the following location:
+1) Select _Add_ and in the window that opens, click _Browse_ and specify the following location:

 `$REPO/zybo/zybo_rocketchip/zybo_rocketchip.sdk/FSBL/Debug/FSBL.elf`

-Once you have done so select the dropdown next to "Partition type" and select "bootloader".
-You must perform this step *after* selecting the path, else the SDK will change it back to "datafile", and your `BOOT.bin` will not work.
+Once you have done so select the dropdown next to _Partition type_ and select _bootloader_.
+You must perform this step **after** selecting the path, else the SDK will change it back to _datafile_, and your `BOOT.bin` will not work.

-At the conclusion of this step, the "Add partition" window will look something like:
+At the conclusion of this step, the _Add partition_ window will look something like:

 <img src="https://s3-us-west-1.amazonaws.com/riscv.org/fpga-zynq-guide/selectFSBL.png" width="400" />

-Click "OK" to return to the previous window.
+Click _OK"_to return to the previous window.

-2) Once more, click "Add".
-In the new "Add partition" window, click "Browse" and specify the following location:
+2) Once more, click _Add_.
+In the new _Add partition_ window, click _Browse_ and specify the following location:

 `$REPO/zybo/zybo_rocketchip/zybo_rocketchip.sdk/rocketchip_wrapper_hw_platform_0/rocketchip_wrapper.bit`

-Ensure that "Partition type" is set to datafile and click "OK".
+Ensure that _Partition type_ is set to datafile and click _OK_.

-3) Click "Add" a final time.
-Click "Browse" and this time select our compiled `u-boot.elf`:
+3) Click _Add_ a final time.
+Click _Browse_ and this time select our compiled `u-boot.elf`:

 `$REPO/zybo/soft_build/u-boot.elf`

-Again, ensure that "Partition type" is set to datafile and click "OK".
+Again, ensure that _Partition type_ is set to datafile and click _OK_.

 4) At this point, the window should match the following (click the image to zoom in):

 <a href="https://s3-us-west-1.amazonaws.com/riscv.org/fpga-zynq-guide/boot_image.png" target="_new"><img src="https://s3-us-west-1.amazonaws.com/riscv.org/fpga-zynq-guide/boot_image.png" width="400" /></a>

-Select "Create Image".
+Select _Create Image_.
 This will produce a `BOOT.bin` file in the `$REPO/zybo/deliver_output` directory.

-If you make modifications to the project in the future, you can avoid having to perform this step manually and instead may reuse the output.bif file that the SDK generates the first time you use "Create Zynq Boot Image."
+If you make modifications to the project in the future, you can avoid having to perform this step manually and instead may reuse the output.bif file that the SDK generates the first time you use _Create Zynq Boot Image._
 Use the following make target to do so:

     $ make deliver_output/boot.bin